 To serve, I recommend making your favorite potato, pasta, or salad.
 When it comes to this balanced and flavorful salmon dish, almost any side dish works beautifully!
 Here are some easy options to try:

-- Baked Potatoes: A wholesome baked potato is a classic choice, and these Air Fryer Baked Potatoes are guaranteed to be crispy and tender.
-They’re perfect with just about any meal, and make a satisfying pair with lemon-butter salmon.
+- Baked Potatoes: A baked potato is a classic choice, and these Air Fryer Baked Potatoes are guaranteed to be crispy and tender.
+They’re perfect for just about any meal and pair nicely with lemon-butter salmon.

-- Spaghetti Squash: Keep things low-carb and utterly mouthwatering with this simple recipe for Creamy Spaghetti Squash.
+- Spaghetti Squash: Keep things low-carb with this simple recipe for Creamy Spaghetti Squash.
 It’s a warm, alfredo-style dish that gives your meal a boost of veggies, fat, and protein.

 How to Store and Reheat Leftovers